DGclasher/bloghub-reborn/README.md

-# Bloghub Again
+# Bloghub Reborn

 ## Description

-Bloghub-Again is a full-stack web application that allows users to perform basic CRUD (Create, Read, Update, Delete) operations on blog posts.
+Bloghub-Reborn is a full-stack web application that allows users to perform basic CRUD (Create, Read, Update, Delete) operations on blog posts.
 The MERN stack refers to a combination of four powerful technologies that are commonly used to build scalable and dynamic web applications: MongoDB, Express, React, and Node.js.

 On the front-end, the website is built with React, a popular JavaScript library for building user interfaces.
 React allows for the creation of a fast and responsive user interface, with real-time updates and data manipulation.
 The website is also designed to be mobile-responsive, ensuring that it is accessible and easy to use on any device.